Repairs, Wheel Alignment

 A consistent pull in one direction, no matter what road you are on, is indicative of an issue with your vehicle’s wheel alignment.
 This pull occurs whenever you let go of the steering wheel, which is a symptom of a bad alignment.
-If your car pulls to the right when you do something other than release the steering wheel, chances are its not a problem with the wheel alignment.
+If your car pulls to the right when you do something other than releasing the steering wheel, chances are it’s not a problem with the wheel alignment.
 Let us say, for example, your car pulls to the right when you apply the brakes.
 This could indicate a problem with either brake or suspension components since your vehicle drives true when the brakes are not applied.

 A specific example of a failed brake component causing your car to pull right would be a sticking caliper.
 When a caliper sticks, the brake pad continues to make contact with the rotors even after the brake pedal is released.
 For vehicles with drum brakes, this would be an issue with the wheel cylinder.
 Brake hydraulics are another component failure that can cause the brake pads to stick.
-When the brake pad continue to drag against the rotor on one side of the vehicle, you will DEFINITELY experience a change in steering and vehicle drift.
+When the brake pad continues to drag against the rotor on one side of the vehicle, you will DEFINITELY experience a change in steering and vehicle drift.
 A burning smell, from the heat, along with the car pulling are indicators of a brake problem.

 When suspension components become worn they will shift when the brakes are applied.
 In the instance of a fatigued lower control arm bushing, the arm will shift upon braking, thus making the car quickly pull in one direction.
 This pulling stops once braking stops.
 A sharply turning steering wheel while slowing down and applying brakes is another indicator of worn suspension components.

-Affecting mostly front wheel drive vehicles, torque steer is experienced when the automobile veers to one side during hard acceleration.
+Affecting mostly front-wheel drive vehicles, torque steer is experienced when the automobile veers to one side during hard acceleration.
 This phenomenon has nothing to do with wheel alignment and can be a scary experience, especially for novice drivers.

 Torque steer may be caused by a difference in air pressure between two tires which can prevent the two sides from gripping equally.
 It may also be caused by a difference in available traction underneath the two drive wheels.
 A more common reason for torque steer is due to the transversely mounted engines of front-wheel drive vehicles, which have drive-shafts that are not equal in length.
 When the vehicle accelerates hard, the shorter shaft wheel experiences torque gains, which results in the wheel pulling harder than the wheel with the longer shaft.
 This is what causes the vehicle to veer in one direction when acceleration is increased.